mynaphotomynaphoto

 • Natural light through a sheer curtain hitting the face from the front

-• Plain background (or shoot anywhere if you'll use a service that handles background)
+• Plain background (or shoot anywhere if you'll use a service that handles the background)

 • Distance: 50 cm to 1 m